jkulhanek/svhn-detection-tf/README.md

 ## Tasks
 Tasks should be completed in chronological order.

+### Verify correct implementation of Straka's metric
+Verify that predictions are computed correctly (it returns a sane value) and the val_score is computed correctly from the obtained predictions.

 ### Implement COCO metrics
 COCO metric should validate the performance of the model during training and after the training finished.
 The implementation could be based on https://github.com/google/automl/blob/master/efficientdet/coco_metric.py and could used the predict function (similar to straka metric).
 In the fit function, the predictions are already computed.
 The metric could use pycocotools.